How Subscription Model Helps Online Businesses Boost Client Retention

 To avoid this, you need to continue engaging them throughout their subscription.
 Reach out to them to share interesting tips, give them offers and promotions, ask for feedback, create content that helps them get more value from your service, share news about new products, and so on.

-An excellent way to keep your subscribers engaged is to create multiple touchpoints.
 For instance, you can use SMS marketing to send them time-sensitive offers, social media and blog content to share tips and other content, and email to ask for feedback and share product news.
-Such constant and multifaceted engagement builds a close relationship between your subscribers and your brand and helps build brand loyalty.

 Create a Rewards Program

 Besides delivering what your subscribers signed up for, it’s also a good idea to set up a loyalty program to reward your best customers.
 Rewards show your appreciation and act as an incentive for your customers to continue subscribing to your service.
-According to Invesp, 83% of consumers say they are likely to continue doing business with a brand because of its loyalty program.

 A reward program can also turn most of your subscribers into brand ambassadors who drive customer referrals.
+Examples of rewards you can give to your loyal subscribers include:

 • Free months where customers get your product or service without paying for it.